simpeg/simpeg/docs/content/basic/practices.rst

 Style
 -----

-Consistency make code more readable and easier for collaborators to jump in.
+Consistency makes code more readable and easier for collaborators to jump in.
 `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ provides conventions for
 coding in Python.
 SimPEG is currently not `PEP 8
 <https://www.python.org/dev/peps/pep-0008/>`_ compliant, but we are working
 towards it and would appreciate contributions that do too!

+SimPEG uses `black <https://black.readthedocs.io/>`_ version 23.1.0 to autoformat the code base, and all additions to the code are tested to ensure that they are compliant with `black`.
+We recommend installing `pre-commit <https://pre-commit.com/>`_ hooks that are run on every commit to automatically ensure compliance.

+We also actively update the code base to ensure pep8 compliance by checking with `flake8 <https://flake8.pycqa.org/>`_ This performs style checks that could lead towards bugs, performs checks on consistent documentation formatting, or just identify poor coding practices.
+This is an ongoing process where we are fixing one style warning at a time.
+The fixed style warnings are checked to ensure no new code goes against an already established style.
+This test can also be installed locally using pre-commit hooks, similar to `black` above.

 If you have sublime text 3, the linter can be set up through sublime text 3's package manager.
 The step by step process is found :ref:`here <api_practices_linter_install>`.
+Other IDE's will also generally warn the user on on pep8 compliance.

 Sublime has PEP 8 linter packages that you can use.
 I use `SublimeLinter-pep8 <https://github.com/SublimeLinter/SublimeLinter-pep8>`_.
 You can install it by going to your package manager (`cmd + shift + p`),